ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/questions_for_groq.md

 3. What are the fabric cabling requirements and installation tolerances?
 4. What is the bring-up/burn-in procedure and acceptance testing plan for a new pod?
 5. What spares inventory is recommended on-site (cables, nodes, PSUs, fans)?
+6. If the deployment is a GroqRack-style system, what are the **pod unit boundaries** and “do not violate” constraints for expansion (cabling, power, airflow)?